ringcentral/ringcentral-csharp/README.md

 PM> Install-Package RingCentralSDK
 ```

-This will download the Ring Central Portable Class Library into your project as well as the [PubNub PCL](https://github.com/pubnub/c-sharp "PubNub") dependencies.
-Separate versions for Xamarin Android, iOS and .NET 4.0 no longer required.
+This will download the RingCentral Portable Class Library into your project as well as the [PubNub PCL](https://github.com/pubnub/c-sharp "PubNub") dependencies.
+The NuGet package is compabible with .NET 4.0+, Xamarin.iOS, Xamarin.Android and Xamarin.Mac.

 ## Basic Usage